-Alongside representing the Junior National team, I was fortunate enough to experience the admiration of being a member of the U.S. Senior Women’s National Team.
-With World Team events hosted every other year, I was selected to represent U.S. Squash on the Senior National Women’s Team, starting at age 15 in 2012, 2014, 2016 and 2018.
-Admittedly, I feel beyond lucky having gained exceptional life experience from all the travels, and cultural interactions.
-With these unforgettable moments representing team USA and the early exposure to the camaraderie of competing for the United States, I’ve yearned for the involvement and competition of professional squash early on.
+Alongside representing the Junior National team, I was lucky enough to experience what being a member of the Senior National team felt like at the age of 15.
+With World Team events hosted every other year, I was elected to represent US Squash on the Senior National Team in 2012, 2014, 2016 and 2018.
+I was incredibly fortunate to experience the camaraderie of competing for the United States as well as gaining exceptional life experience from all the travels and foreign cultural interactions.

 In the fall of 2015, I started at Harvard University where I played #1 on the Women’s Varsity Squash Team all 4 years.
-Harvard Women’s Squash has won the Team Championship four consecutive years while I’ve attended.
-As co-captain during my senior year, the team remained undefeated the entire season, refraining from losing one match all year.
+As a team, we’ve won the Team Championship four consecutive years while I’ve attended.
+As co-captain my senior year, the team remained undefeated the entire season, refraining from losing one match all year.
 In May of 2019, I’ve graduated with a degree in Psychology and lifetime of experiences I will forever hold close to me.
 Attending Harvard University was a blessing that I would never have been granted if it weren’t for squash.

 - PSA Player of the Month February, November, December 2019

 - 5 PSA Titles- 3 Back to back titles in 2019

 - Runner Up of the Queen City Open 2019

 - US Squash Women’s 2014 National Champion; youngest person ever to win the US Nationals

 - US Squash Women’s 2019 National Champion Finalist